DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Creature Connection
    - Description: You have developed a connection with a creature in your setting (e.g., animal, spirit, robot).
 On a long rest you can attune to an animal as a Companion.
    - Resource: Simple
    - Mechanic: On a long rest, you attempt to connect with a creature in the world to take them as a Companion.
-The GM determines if this attempt was successful.
+The GM determines if this attempt was successful and may ask for a relevant Skill check to determine success.
    - Prerequisites:
-      + Skill requirement: Craft or Knowledge > 1
+      + Skill requirement: Craft or Knowledge > +1
    - Tags: Companion
 - Name: Creature Link
    - Description: You have developed a strong bond with your Companion over time, and can hear its thoughts in your mind.
    - Resource: Simple
    - Mechanic: Some checks can now be made through your Companion using their Skills and Attributes.
+The GM determines if a check can reasonably be made through your Companion.
    - Prerequisites:
       + Level 2
       + Power: Creature Connection